roccons/hw-mathbot-botpress/readme.md

 Mathbot is a chatbot with which you can practice multiplication tables.
 Created for children, or adults too, to practice and master the tables in a funny way.

-Master branch runs with Botpress v1.1.
-Branch botpressX is a port to that newer Botpress version.
+Master branch runs with Botpress X. Branch botpress-v1-1 is an old and deprecated version.

 There is also a version being developed using Botkit. https://github.com/roccons/hw-mathbot-botkit/